ansible/ansible-container/docs/rst/reference/push.rst

 .. option:: --with-volumes WITH_VOLUMES [WITH_VOLUMES ...]

 Mount one or more volumes to the Conductor container.
 Specify volumes as strings using the Docker volume format.

+.. option:: --username

+If the registry requires authentication, pass the username.

+.. option:: --password

+If the registry requires authentication, pass a password.
+If the ``--username`` is provided without the ``--password`` option, you will be prompted for a password.

+.. option:: --email

+If registry authentication requires an email address, use to pass the email address.